tygutowski/tygutowski/README.md

-Hello, I'm Ty Gutowski.
-I'm a software engineering student at Florida Institute of Technology.
+hi im tygutowski. im studying software engineering at florida tech.

+i do gamedev in my freetime.

-Contact me at tygutowski@gmail.com, or at ttyyyyy#1425 on Discord.
+contact me at tygutowski@gmail.com, or at ttyyyyy#1425 on discord.